pymacaron/pages/api.md

 title: Pymacaron API definition
 ---

-API definition with swagger
+API definition with OpenAPI
 ===========================

-Pymacaron uses OpenAPI (aka swagger) to define microservice APIs.
+Pymacaron uses OpenAPI (aka swagger) to generate Flask routes and pydantic objects classes used by your API.

 You should be familiar with [the OpenAPI specification](https://swagger.io/specification/) and its [examples](https://github.com/OAI/OpenAPI-Specification/tree/master/examples/v3.0).